franout/CTH_HPC/report/report_ass_03.md

  value is added.

 * Output
  For printing the results we are using fprintf() and post the result to the stdout.
 Manipulating the string while printing can be useful to avoid a conversion from int to float.
 Since this counts more as a "quick-and-dirty" solution it should be properly discussed.

 * Memory management

-Sorting
- Linked list
+The programm at no time may consume more than 1 GiBi byte = 1024^3 = 1073741824 bytes of memory bytes of memory bytes of memory

+We were given that we may not make any assumption on the number of cells except that there is less than 2^32.

+The total size of out binary file is 23584.
+The total size of our

 * Parallelization
  OpenML

-**Resolution of each subtask**.

-**Implementation Details**

-The programm at no time may consume more than 1 GiBi byte = 1024^3 bytes of memory

-You may not make any assumption on the number of cells except that there is less than 2^32.